-The winds and high water have surged to one of it’s highest levels in recorded history and effectively dividing Put-in-Bay into two islands.
-After a widespread April Fools Joke the Put-in-Bay Submarine went viral, Put-in-Bay Residents are wishing this mid-April news story was a joke as well.
+The winds and high water have surged to one of its highest levels in recorded history and effectively dividing Put-in-Bay into two islands.
+After a widespread April Fools Joke, the Put-in-Bay Submarine went viral, Put-in-Bay Residents also wish this mid-April news story was a joke.
 Unfortunately, it’s not.

 “In my 40 years at Put-in-Bay I’ve never seen it this bad.”

 Put-in-Bay Ferry service has been suspended as waves have submerged docks and created hazardous conditions both in Catawba Island, the ferry’s loading point, and at Put-in-Bay.

 Hydraulic systems on one of the ferry boats loading ramps were damaged.
 Two of the Put-in-Bay ferries spent the entire night at rest on the backside of the island behind the South Bass Island State Park at Put-in-Bay where calmer waters and the island landmass provided a safe harbor.
 Crews spent the night on both vessels maintaining watches.

 Miller Ferry President William “Billy” Market was unable to confirm when or if the ferry would be making any trips today as the winds and high water continued to batter the island this morning.

 Residents and tourists who are stranded on the island will not be without something to do, however as the annual tradition of the “Whisky Light” is scheduled for this weekend at the Roundhouse Bar although it is unknown if the scheduled entertainers made it to the island before the suspension of ferry service.